sympower/dt-data-load-tool/docs/website/docs/reference/performance.md

 [`staging_dataset_name_layout` setting.](../dlt-ecosystem/staging#staging-dataset)

 ## Keep pipeline working folder in a bucket on constrained environments.
-`dlt` stores extracted data in load packages in order to load them atomically.
+`data_load_tool` stores extracted data in load packages in order to load them atomically.
 In case you extract a lot of data at once (ie. backfill) or your runtime env has constrained local storage (ie. cloud functions) you can keep your data on a bucket by using [FUSE](https://github.com/libfuse/libfuse) or any other option which your cloud provider supplies.

-`dlt` users rename when saving files and  "committing" packages (folder rename).
+`data_load_tool` users rename when saving files and  "committing" packages (folder rename).
 Those may be not supported on bucket filesystems.
 Often
 `rename` is translated into `copy` automatically.
-In other cases `dlt` will fallback to copy itself.
+In other cases `data_load_tool` will fallback to copy itself.

 In case of cloud function and gs bucket mounts, increasing the rename limit for folders is possible:
 ```hcl